See also our Automatic Choke Adjustment Procedure.

 Now to adjust the choke (do this with the engine cold).
 You'll notice when you look at the element it terminates in a little hook.
 That hook grabs the lever that moves the shaft/butterfly valve on top of the carburetor.
 Loosen the clamp holding the rubber tube from the aircleaner to the top of the carburetor, pull the rubber end off the carburetor throat and push it back out of your way.
 For a visual aid, put a hand held mirror over the carburetor throat so you can see the valve and move the lever that the choke controls.
 You'll see that when you move the lever down (assuming you properly engaged the element hook on the lever) the butterfly valve closes all the way.
 With the choke removed move the lever back and forth--the shaft should open and close the valve smoothly.
 If it does not, you have a bent shaft or worn bore on the carburetor and that could be the cause of your problem--getting a good top half off a used carburetor (it's the bottom end throttle bushing that tends to wear out more than the top) will quickly solve the problem.

 Now put your choke back in place on the carburetor (forget about the plate/screws for now) and place it on so that the element hook will engage the lever when you push it in place.
 Watch the mirror and move the choke slightly forward and backward.
-You'll notice that the valve opens (choke rotated back) and closes (choke rotated forward).
+You'll notice that the valve opens (choke rotated back - anticlockwise) and closes (choke rotated forward - clockwise).
 You want to set the choke so that the valve just barely closes for cold weather.
 To achieve this, gently turn the choke so that the valve just closes and then back it off just a hair so the valve is open a sliver.
 You'll have to tweak this initial setting a bit to get it just right--I'll describe that later--but this will get you in the ballpark initially.

 You'll notice that there is a dot stamped on the choke disk that lines up between 3-4 ridges on the carburetor body.
 Lining up this dot with the lower ridge (choke more closed) is a good setting for cold winter days that require longer warmups.
-Lining the dot up with the upper ridges will open the valve which is better for warmer days when you don't need the choke to engage the lever for very long.
+Lining the dot up with the upper ridges will open the valve which is better for warmer days when you don't need full choke.
 The element does not expand/retract based on engine heat (though engine heat affects it somewhat), but primarily on the duration of the electrical current heating it from the coil wire, so even on a warm day, you'll have to wait almost as long for the choke to spring open the same amount.
 That's why you have to manually adjust its position when the climate changes.

 If you find when you turn the choke element so that it just closes the valve that the dot does not line up at all with the ridges on the carburetor body (i.e. it's way below them) you have a distorted element and you'll have to replace your choke (you probably noticed this in your visual inspection--could've been the result of someone overturning the choke in the past or the element has simply worn itself out of shape).